SAP/terraform-provider-sap-cloud-identity-services/guides/cert_auth.md

     export SCI_P12_CERTIFICATE_PASSWORD=<your_password>
     ```

-    The P12 Certificate itself would still have to be configured as a schema parameter even if the password is exported as an environment variable.
+    **The P12 Certificate itself would still have to be configured as a schema parameter even if the password is exported as an environment variable**.